yuyaha/miniMLinterpreter/README.md

 # MiniML Interpreter

-「プログラミング言語処理系」と「計算機科学実験及演習３」の履修者へ：この README は課題を行うにあたって重要な情報を含んでいるので，ちゃんと全部読むこと．
+This ML interpreter is an improved version of the one created in a university experiment.

-This directory contains the source files for MiniML interpreter, an interpreter of a subset of OCaml used in the class "Implementation of Programming Languages" provided by the Department of Engineering, Kyoto University.
+The homepage of the experiment is at the following URL:https://kuis-isle3sw.github.io/kuis-isle3sw-portal/

 ## Required software/library